narula/narula.github.io/_posts/2013-12-15-consistency.md

-We spend a lot of time discussing consistency trade-offs without discussing what consistency really _is_ in different contexts, and why it's a even a good idea to begin with.
+We spend a lot of time discussing consistency trade-offs without discussing what consistency really _is_ in different contexts, and why it's even a good idea to begin with.

 There are three primary contexts that often get conflated when we discuss consistency: concurrent processing, distributed consistency,